adriennewinter/Marine_Vision/ROS_Workspace/src/synchronize/README.md

 The '[Approximate Time Synchronizer](http://wiki.ros.org/message_filters/ApproximateTime)' filter is used from the ROS '[message_filters](http://wiki.ros.org/message_filters)' package to synchronize messages.
 This filter outputs synchronized messages at the lowest sensor frequency.
 To preserve the higher sensor frequencies, a series of buffers are used.

+* stereo synch: two camera topics.
+* stereo inertial synch: two camera topics and IMU.
+* synchronize all: two camera topics, IMU and pressure sensor.

 ## Sensor Data Types
-The camera data is expected to be of the type "[sensor_msgs/Image](http://docs.ros.org/en/melodic/api/sensor_msgs/html/msg/Image.html)".
+The camera data is expected to be of the type "[sensor_msgs/Image](http://docs.ros.org/en/melodic/api/sensor_msgs/html/msg/Image.html)" or "[sensor_msgs/CompressedImage](http://docs.ros.org/en/melodic/api/sensor_msgs/html/msg/CompressedImage.html)".

 The IMU data is expected to be of the type "[sensor_msgs/IMU](http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/Imu.html)".